 Now, they do so using WhatsApp.
 In a society where online privacy is not protected, all that would be required is for a programmer to create a small security bug and the government has free access to a group of dissident’s conversations.
 In some parts of the world, this could lead to people losing their lives.

-The privacy laws the Australian Parliament are currently considering could force communication services and makers of devices, such as tablets, cell phones, laptops, and social media platforms, to disclose encrypted information on request.
-And while the laws would not force tech companies to build the backdoors into their cryptic services, this was done less out of a concern for Australian residences privacy and more out of concern that the vulnerabilities created would be a welcome mat for hackers.
+The privacy laws the Australian Parliament is currently considering could force communication services and makers of devices, such as tablets, cell phones, laptops, and social media platforms, to disclose encrypted information on request.
+And while the laws would not force tech companies to build the backdoors into their cryptic services, this was done less out of a concern for Australian residence’ privacy and more out of concern that the vulnerabilities created would be a welcome mat for hackers.

 There is genuine concern about the broad wording of the anti-privacy legislation being decided on in Australia’s Parliament.
 Any company that writes any software that gets installed on computers, connected to a network, or installed on mobile devices will be classified as a communications provider, meaning that they could be compelled to give up their customer’s private data.